sellsjonathan/joefresh-cart/README.md

 This application was bootstrapped through [Create React App](https://github.com/facebook/create-react-app).

 This application simulates a consumer browsing and shopping cart experience.
-It is fully responsive, primarily using CSS `flexbox` and and various media queries.
+It is fully responsive, primarily using CSS `flexbox` between various media queries.

 Static JSON is coming from a third-party API and is used to hydrate the application's inventory.
 A fallback static file is available in `assets/JSON/` for your reference.